xXleowXx/gitlab-charts/doc/installation/tls.md

 *If you are already using cert-manager*, you can use `globals.ingress.annotations` to configure [appropriate annotations](https://github.com/jetstack/cert-manager/blob/master/docs/user-guides/ingress-shim.md) for your cert-manager deployment.

 *If you don't already have cert-manager installed in your cluster*, you can install and configure it as a dependency of this chart.
-Due to limitations in `helm`, this is a multi-step process.

 ### Get the cert-manager chart